 The functional inks we use include a selection of conductive silver, carbon, and silver chloride inks, formulated to achieve the right balance between performance and cost.
 By combining these conductors with other printed electronic elements including dielectric inks, we offer the ability to form conductive traces and resistors that can be used in IoT, e-textile, smart surfaces, and many other applications.

-Wearables are fabrics that enable electronic components such as sensors, heaters, lights, and electronics to be embedded in them.
+Wearables are the combination of fabrics and electronic components such as sensors, heaters, lights, and circuits that are worn by users.
 Because of the ability of the ink and substrate to flex and stretch, embedded sensors and circuits will conform to the body’s curvature and not hinder movement.
 Since these sensors are printed on thin films, very little weight is added to the fabric through the incorporation of this new technology.

 We’ve been experimenting and perfecting wearable technology since we partnered with Ralph Lauren to design the 2018 Winter Olympic jackets worn by the athletes during the opening and closing ceremonies.